Frequently Asked Questions

-We receive many questions from our customers about HVAC equipment efficiency, maintenance, filters and other topics.
+At Strada, we receive many questions from our customers about cooling, heating, electrical, security and plumbing.
 Read through our frequently asked questions for more information.
-If your question is not answered below, contact our team to talk to an expert.
+If your question is not answered below, contact our team &nbsp to talk to an expert.

 Many factors affect the sizing and specifications of your system, including: